naoyukik/intellij-plugin-github-notifications/README.md

 - **Repository Filtering**: Quickly filter notifications by specific GitHub repositories for a more focused view.
 - **Scheduled Updates**: Automatically refresh notifications at user-defined intervals to stay up-to-date without manual intervention.

+### Limitations

+- **Limit on the number of notifications**: Only the latest 50 notifications can be retrieved.
+- **No support for release information links**: Direct links to release information from notifications are not available.
+- **No tracking of updates**: Displaying updates based on differences from the current state is not supported.

+These limitations are planned to be addressed in **future updates**.

 **Important:**
 This plugin requires [GitHub CLI](https://cli.github.com/) to be installed and properly authenticated on your system.
 Please ensure it is set up before using this plugin.